openstack-archive/tripleo-operator-ansible/roles/tripleo_undercloud_backup/README.md

 Role Variables
 --------------

+* `tripleo_undercloud_backup_become`: (Boolean) Run the command as root.
+This needs to be true as the commands require root privileges to run.
+Default: true
 * `tripleo_undercloud_backup_add_path`: (List) List of additional filesystem paths to backup.
 Default: []
 * `tripleo_undercloud_backup_debug`: (Boolean) Flag used to enable the debug version of commands.
 Default: false
 * `tripleo_undercloud_backup_generate_scripts`: (Boolean) Write out a shell script that can be used to reproduce the command being executed.
 By default uses the value of `tripleo_generate_scripts` or False if `tripleo_generate_scripts` is not defined.